fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice.md

 *41) How does sub-classing affect instance variables?*
 Subclassing (or inheritance), does not really exist in the context of instance variables, as instance variables do not exist until an object is instantiated from a class and a value assigned to them.
 Thus, instance variables are not inherited.
 We can say, however, that instance methods are inherited, which when called, can initialise instance variables.

-As each object is instantiated from a class, it's instance variables are created, and are generally unique to it (i.e. contributing to that object's state), such that each object is also unique, regardless of whether the objects passed as arguments are the same object.
+As each object is instantiated from a class, it's instance variables are created and values assigned to them, contributing to that object's state.
+Each object is unique, regardless of whether the objects passed as arguments are the same object.
 ```
 class Dog
   def initialize(name)